To inholland.nl Zoeken Login

 Expertise

-Wina Smeenk works as a professor at Inholland University of Applied Sciences.
+Wina works as a professor at Inholland University of Applied Sciences.
 She is also heavily engaged in professional practice, carrying out assignments through her own innovation and co-design studio, WiEN’s ontwerperschap.
 She has used her empathetic co-design methods to better understand people with dementia, for instance.
 But she has also used her method for such things as developing a smart residential and business district.

 Experience